Do Sump Pumps Need Electricity?

 The most common by far is electricity use: when sump pumps are hardwired into a building’s electrical system.
 But even these electrically powered sump pumps tend to have a battery backup in case of power outages during a storm when the pump still needs to be run.

 Any special switches connected to the sump pump must utilize a heavier gauge power cord to ensure that the right voltage amounts are available for the motor to utilize.
 Sump pumps powered by an AC main are also used in single-phase (residential) or three-phase (commercial) motors.

 Sump pumps turn on automatically when the float activator arm is raised or when the pressure sensor detects the presence of water.
 The motor then takes over, turning on an impeller which forces water out of the pump.

-Sump pumps for home use a standard electrical current, so the main thing they require is a grounded outlet.
-Since sump pumps deal with water and electricity it is a good idea to a ground fault circuit interrupter which prevents unintentional electrocution.
+Sump pumps for home use a standard electrical current, so they mainly require a grounded outlet.
+Since sump pumps deal with water and electricity, it is a good idea to a ground fault circuit interrupter that prevents unintentional electrocution.

 In some climates and areas where buildings are constructed, sump pumps are essential to keeping water levels low so that water damage does not occur to the building.

 FIND Out MORE

 Finance Now & Get Approved Today!